lblod/app-lblod-harvester/rfcs/ldes-based-harvesting.md

 Some extra intelligence my be required:
 - only creating a new job if another one is not already running
-- making sure jobs don't exist a given number of urls to visit
+- making sure jobs don't have over a given number of urls to visit

 This mostly to optimize initial ingest.